oktadev/okta-blog/_source/_posts/2021-09-24-java-records.md

 Record instances can extend `Serializable`, but the serialization and deserialization processes cannot be customized.
 Serialization and deserialization methods like `writeObject`,  `readObject` can be implemented, but will be ignored.

-Can records be used for REST API responses? `spring-web` module provides Jackson JSON encoders and decoders, and Java Record support was added to Jackson in release 2.12.

-Can records be used for database mapping?
+As `spring-web` module provides Jackson JSON encoders and decoders, and Java Record support was added to Jackson in release 2.12, records can be used for REST API request and response mapping.

 Records cannot be used with JPA/Hiberante.
 Spring Data modules that do not use the object mapping of the underlying data store (like JPA) do support Record, as persistence construction detection works as with other classes.
 For Spring Data MongoDB, the general recommendation is to _stick to immutable objects_, because they are straightforward to materialize by calling the constructor.
 It is also recommended to provide an all-args constructor, allowing to skip property population for optimal performance.
 Java Record semantics align with these guidelines.

 # Using Java Record with Spring WebFlux and Spring Data

+While searching for a dataset for this tutorial, I came across a collection of 88 end game statistics of a single player, for a popular game.
+As the author included the mental state in the data, I decided to use Java Records for building a basic average query and finding out if the performance was significantly different when sober than when high.

-Let's jump ahead and build the a secured REST Api using the `EndOfGame` record, [MongoDB](https://www.mongodb.com/community) and Okta authentication.
+Let's jump ahead and build the a secured REST Api using the `EndOfGame` record, Spring Boot, [MongoDB](https://www.mongodb.com/community) and Okta authentication.
 With the help of [Spring Initializr](https://start.spring.io/) create a WebFlux application, from the web UI or with [HTTPie](https://httpie.io/):

 ```shell
 http -d https://start.spring.io/starter.zip type==maven-project \